 A number of library e-resource platforms have begun to incorporate AI-based tools.

 ASK Britannica AI is now live on the Britannica Academic site.
-This is the new advance search feature using natural language questions providing fact-based answers from Britannica content.
+This is the new advanced search feature using natural language questions providing fact-based answers from Britannica content.
 Find more details here.

-The Ebook Central Research Assistant aims to guide students to quickly assess the relevance of each book and its chapters, helping to review, analyze and explore new ideas with ease.
+The Ebook Central Research Assistant aims to guide students to assess the relevance of each book and its chapters, with a focus on reviewing, analyzing and exploring new ideas.
 Learn more about how it works here.

 This link opens in a new wiJSTOR now includes "Experimental" semantic search results, and an AI research tool, details here.
 Users who are signed into a personal account and have authenticated through their subscribing institution should see a pop-up that asks if they would like to sign up to try the tool.
 If you do not see this pop-up and believe you should, please email support@jstor.org.

-This AI-powered research companion enhances students' academic work by streamlining the research process.
-It offers improved search functionality, document analysis capabilities, and quick relevance evaluation, while also providing guidance on topic selection and concept comprehension.
+This AI-powered research companion offers alternate search functionality, document analysis capabilities, and relevance evaluation, while also providing guidance on topic selection and concept comprehension.
 Read more about this tool here.

 Available in the following products that the MSU Library subscribes to: